-For this purpose, we run standard OLS regressions where the dependent variable is a field variable and the explanatory variables are the non-cognitive lab variables (compete, risk, time, and confidence), the cognitive lab variables (math, business knowledge and general knowledge), and a set of background variables (training, female, age, education, and marital status).
+Our main aim is to study how the entrepreneurs' field choices and field outcomes are associated with cognitive skills and non-cognitive skills measured in the lab.
+For this purpose, we run standard OLS regressions where the dependent variable is a field variable (investment, employment, sales, profits) and the explanatory variables are the non-cognitive lab variables (compete, risk, time, and confidence), the cognitive lab variables (math, business knowledge and general knowledge), and a set of background variables (training, female, age, education, and marital status).
 Standard errors are clustered at the loan group level, since loan group members are jointly liable for their loans and the error term therefore may be correlated within these groups.